 There aren’t many of us who will be dedicated enough to make it to the gym over the holidays, some of us might even struggle to get ourselves off the couch and out for a walk.

 Although it’s tempting to stay wrapped up indoors, exercise at Christmas is just as important as at any other time of year.
 A tummy full of turkey isn’t going to magically shift itself, so a brisk walk with the dog or a trip down to the park with the family is ideal.

 A sudden drop in exercise may be a cause of constipation.
 Exercise can help decrease the time it takes for food to pass through the large intestine, and aerobic exercise causes heavy breathing, which naturally causes the intestinal muscles to contract and move food along quickly (Web MD, 2017).

 Be careful not to overdo it when it comes to how much you eat before exercise.
 For large meals, consume at least three to four hours before exercising.
 For small meals or snacks, eat around one to three hours before.
 Eating too much before you exercise can make you feel sluggish and eating too little may affect your energy levels and your workout performance (Mayo Clinic, 2017).

-Here are our top tips for keeping your tummy feeling comfortable through the festive season:
+Here are our top tips for keeping your tummy feeling comfortable through the Festive Season:

 - Digestive Advantage Daily Probiotic Capsules provide digestive support to lessen abdominal discomfort, occasional bloating and occasional diarrhea*

-- Beware the buffet table – small pastries and desserts have high fat count, making them hard to digest
+- Beware the buffet table – small pastries and desserts have a high fat count, making them hard to digest

 - Christmas doesn’t need to go off with a bang.
 Fizzy drinks like champagne will leave you feeling bloated and gassy